Murder of XXXTentacion: Murder

 Nearly half an hour later, Onfroy left the dealership, entered his black BMW i8 and began to drive away from the dealership.
 The SUV drove in front of Onfroy's car, blocking his only exit from the dealership, while Newsome and Boatwright exited the vehicle and demanded property from Onfroy with firearms in hand.
 A brief struggle ensued, in which Boatwright and Newsome punched Onfroy several times, and Newsome began demanding Onfroy's chain.
 Amid the struggle, Onfroy's step-uncle fled the car, leaving the door open.
 The struggle continued with Onfroy being in a state of confusion, yelling, "What is this for?"
 After failing to retrieve the chain from Onfroy's neck, Newsome then ran to get into Onfroy's car on the passenger side, where the door was left open.
 Newsome entered the passenger side of the vehicle and stole Onfroy's Louis Vuitton bag, containing $50,000, and ran back to the Dodge Journey.
-Despite the robbery being over, Boatwright walked back one or two feet away from Onfroy's vehicle, held his rifle, looked Onfroy in the eyes, and fired multiple shots, murdering him.
+Despite the robbery being over, Boatwright walked back one or two feet away from Onfroy's vehicle, held his rifle, looked Onfroy in the eyes, and fired multiple shots, killing him.

 The perpetrators then fled the scene in the Dodge Journey.
 Accomplice Robert Allen stated at the other three perpetrators' trial that after the murder, Newsome asked Boatwright why he shot Onfroy, with Boatwright responding that he tried to grab his gun, though Boatwright's alleged claim was never supported, and at the perpetrators' trial it was confirmed that Onfroy had not provoked any of the perpetrators.
 Onfroy was later pronounced dead at 4:51 p.m.
 EDT that day.
-According to his autopsy, Onfroy was shot 3 times.
-2 of the bullets entered his neck at a downward angle and reached inside his chest cavity.
+According to his autopsy, Onfroy was shot three times.
+Two of the bullets entered his neck at a downward angle and reached inside his chest cavity.
 These bullets clipped the upper lobe of his left lung, and grazed his aorta.
-Apart from the injuries sustained in the attack, the autopsy reported that Onfroy was in overall very good health, as his cardiovascular and respiratory system were described as, "unremarkable", by the coroner.
 Onfroy tested negative for any drugs or alcohol in the toxicology report.